WordPress/wp20-book/Content/BB-Chapter-4-Activating-Diversity.md

 Jen Mylo wrote, in September 2014, “We’ve been talking about diversity — more diverse organizing teams, more diverse speaker rosters, more diverse contributor groups — and most everyone wants to help us grow in that area.
 Where we fall down is people not knowing how to get there.”

 Over the course of the next few years, WordPress kept talking the talk but also began walking the walk, taking greater action toward a more diverse community.

 “It was part of a broader movement in technology,” Andrea points out, “People didn’t realize that part of their responsibility in organizing events was creating space for people not like them.
 It took a while for us to cement that in the greater zeitgeist of the WordPress community, and it took a while for the people who didn’t really want to do that to figure out whether they wanted to do it anyway or change their level of involvement in WordPress.”

 What was the source of pushback?

 “There was a lot of implied or learned helplessness involved,” Andrea recalled.
 Communities would say, “It’s not our fault if people in our communities aren’t diverse.
 It’s not our fault if women don’t apply.”

-Often the problem was, Andrea said, “very homogenous groups of friends in Meetups…We didn’t want to take a white knight attitude and fix things for people, but to pull more diverse leadership into the group.”
+Often the problem was, Andrea said, “very homogenous groups of friends in Meetups… We didn’t want to take a white knight attitude and fix things for people, but to pull more diverse leadership into the group.”

 “I was raised as a Quaker,” Andrea says.
 “What gets me out of bed in the morning is the prospect of making the world a better place.”
 Andrea, Jen, and other pioneers were prepared to make the effort and they saw change.

-WordPress began to support organizations like Hack the Hood, Black Girls Code, and Girl Develop It with funds and leadership.
+WordPress began to support organizations like [Hack the Hood](https://www.hackthehood.org/), [Black Girls Code](https://wearebgc.org/), and [Girl Develop It](https://girldevelopit.com/) with funds and leadership.
 Hack the Hood and Black Girls Code each received a $15,000 grant from the WordPress Foundation in 2017.

 The Training team prepared curricula for Hack the Hood events during these years, including a themes workshop.
 At the same time, Josepha Haden Chomphosy worked with schools in low-income neighborhoods in Kansas City and San Francisco, presenting WordPress 101 courses for underrepresented populations.
 In addition to extending the commitment to diversity, the goal was to use WordPress to bridge the digital divide within schools.